Isabah07/Safety-equipment-analytics/POWER_BI_GUIDE.md

 - **Incident & Risk** — trend line of incidents by month/severity,
   table of top-risk customer accounts sorted by `Customer Risk Score`.

-## 5. Data quality gate

-Before publishing, run `sql/02_data_quality_checks.sql` against the source database (or its Power BI equivalent using Power Query's `Table.SelectRows` filters) and confirm all checks return 0 issues, except where intentionally flagged for review.

 ---
-`dashboard.html` in this repo is a static prototype (Chart.js) that mirrors what the finished Power BI report should show, useful for reviewing the visual design before building it natively in Power BI.